 Elon Musk isn’t your only megalomaniac bad guy bent on taking over the world – but he’s about as rich as one.
 And he’s considering Australia as the location for one of his first Hyperloop transportation projects.
 Major projects like this typically increase property values nearby.
 Why?
 Because not only will people move to the area to build the thing and operate it, the technology itself will change lives.

 The Hyperloop will bridge Sydney and Melbourne.
 A journey that takes eight hours by automobile.
 At 1,200 km/h, the Hyperloop journey would take less than an hour.

-However this technology changes property investment in Australia, if investors are wise and remain alert, they could leverage an opportunity like this and come out on top.
+However, this technology changes property investment in Australia, and if investors are wise and remain alert, they could leverage an opportunity like this and come out on top.

 4. Interest Rates Are Still Low